FFXIV Botanist Guide - Learn to Reap the Benefits from Botanist

 Non-combat classes in FFXIV

 This is one of the quickest roads to level 70 for a botanist in Final Fantasy XIV: A Realm Reborn.
 The way that Square Enix designed the non-combat professions might seem a bit extreme to some of the players.
-You get a total of 11 different crafting gathering classes that are entirely focused on economy and if you want access to them you have to level up all of them.
+You get a total of 11 different crafting gathering classes that are entirely focused on the economy and if you want access to them you have to level up all of them.
 They're great if you want to make some in-game money without having to farm monsters.
-Important thing about crafters is the fact that leveling subsequent ones is always easier than the previous, because most of the gear is the same for all the DoH.
+An important thing about crafters is the fact that leveling subsequent ones is always easier than the previous because most of the gear is the same for all the DoH.
 The same goes for gatherers.

 Eight of those professions are Disciples of Hand (DoH).
 They are Alchemist, Armorer, Blacksmith, Carpenter, Culinarian, Goldsmith, Leatherworker and Weaver.
 The gathering classes are Botanist, Miner, and Fisher.

-They have their own class quests and side quests, upgrading gear on them is also super important to get access to some of the high level components.
-Botanist is a great choice if you want to make some more Gil to spend on all kinds of endgame content.
+They have their own class quests and side quests, upgrading gear on them is also super important to get access to some of the high-level components.
+Botanist is a great choice if you want to make some more Gil spend on all kinds of endgame content.
 This class synergizes well with multiple crafters and can prove to be incredibly useful.

 Final Fantasy XIV

-Final Fantasy XIV: A Realm Reborn is a MMORPG developed and published by Square Enix.
+Final Fantasy XIV: A Realm Reborn is an MMORPG developed and published by Square Enix.
 Since its re-release 6 years ago, in 2013 it managed to create a huge community full of friendly and helpful players.
-Great amount of people enjoy travelling through the realm of Eorzea
+A great number of people enjoy traveling through the realm of Eorzea

-Players can choose from number of combat classes and later advance them into jobs.
+Players can choose from a number of combat classes and later advance them into jobs.
 In FFXIV equipping another weapon is enough to easily switch class or job for free.
-The combat classes are: Gladiator, Marauder, Archer, Lancer, Rogue, Pugilist, Arcanist, Conjurer and Thaumaturge.
+The combat classes are Gladiator, Marauder, Archer, Lancer, Rogue, Pugilist, Arcanist, Conjurer and Thaumaturge.